drand/drand/README.md

 #### Downloading the distributed public key

-To get the distributed public key of a drand protocol run, execute :
+In order to verify the validity of each randomness beacon, one needs the distributed public key generated during the DKG protocol.
+To get the distributed public key of a drand node, execute :
 ```bash
 drand fetch dist_key <address>
 ```